(Check out our detailed article on life insurance for non-US citizens.)

 If you are not a citizen of the US, you may have heard that you can’t get life insurance on yourself.
 This is not true.
 Most people who are not citizens of the US can apply and most likely be approved for life insurance.
-It’s not a complicated process, but you will probably need to provide more information than a U.S. citizen.
+It’s not usually a complicated process, but you will probably need to provide more information than a U.S. citizen.
 There can be restrictions, though, depending on your situation.
-Non-citizens really fall into two categories, and determination is really based on where you live:
+Non-citizens really fall into three categories, and determination is really based on where you live:

-- You are a non-US resident, living in your own country (i.e. a foreign national / non-US resident)
+- You are a non-US resident, living in your own country (i.e. a foreign national / non-US resident).

 For those who are non-citizens, but legally live in the U.S.

 If you are here in the U.S. and considered a non-citizen, you should be on a work visa or applying for a green card.
 This means that you should be here in the U.S. more than 6 months out of the year.
 This timeframe is important as it shows U.S. based insurance carriers your desire to stay in the U.S. Generally speaking, the longer you have lived in the U.S., the easier it will be to apply for life insurance.

 Some temporary visas are eligible for life insurance including, but not limited, to E1-2, H1-B, H-4, K1-4 and more.

 Again, if you are on a visa or green card, or applying for such, and meet other requirements, you should be able to obtain life insurance.
 You will probably need additional information as described below.